 - Non-contracted adjunct faculty work on a part-time basis and may not exceed a 67% load in the District except under special circumstances with a waiver approved by the union and the college president.

 - The term “adjunct rate faculty” refers to those faculty teaching hourly rate classes, either as true adjunct faculty or as contract faculty teaching extra assignments in addition to their regular load.
 See Article 16 of the Collective Bargaining Agreement for seniority rules.

-To make changes to your personal information (e.g., address, bank account information, life insurance beneficiaries, make changes or enroll in health benefits), use the SAP portal from an on-campus computer.
-You’ll find it in the box on the Faculty/Staff Resources page that has links to intranet sites with restricted access.
+To make changes to your personal information (e.g., address, bank account information, life insurance beneficiaries, changes or enrollment in health benefits), use the SAP portal from an on-campus computer.
+Click on this link -- SAP Enterprise Portal.
 You can use a computer in the PDC (LARC 200) to access this portal.